Skip to Content

 You also might want to consider the park hopper option if you are staying at one of the EPCOT-area resort hotels, which makes it convenient to go to EPCOT at night for dinner as your second park of the day.

 This means guests can spend more time overall in the parks each day and it should increase revenue for the company.
-Even with the new restrictions, at least giving guests the option is a smart move by Disney.

 The EPCOT restaurants will get a big boost now that guests coming from the Animal Kingdom, Hollywood Studios or Animal Kingdom in the morning can now visit EPCOT at dinnertime.